ABOUT THE PROJECT

 ABOUT ME

-My name is Lukáš Lev Červinka and I am a PhD Candidate in Constitutional Law and Theory at Charles University (Czech Republic) and at Ca’ Foscari University of Venice (Italy), focusing predominantly on the sociology of (constitutional) law both from the theoretical and empirical perspectives.
+My name is Lukáš Lev Červinka and I am a postdoctoral researcher in Constitutional Law and Theory, focusing predominantly on the sociology of (constitutional) law both from the theoretical and empirical perspectives.

 My scholarly interests lie mainly in understanding how the law can stimulate social imaginary and how the social context can stimulate the constitutional imaginary—in both cases, following the works of Luhmann, Taylor, Anderson, Laclau, and Přibáň.